sighupio/getting-started/distro-on-vms/README.md

         type: none
 ```

-For simplicity, we are not installing a policy system (Gatekeeper or Kyverno) and a tracing solution (Tempo) in the cluster.
+For simplicity, we are not installing a policy system (Gatekeeper or Kyverno) and a tracing solution (Tempo) in the cluster as part of this getting started guide.

 #### DR core module